grab/engineering-blog/_posts/2023-03-30-evolution-of-quality.md

   </figure>
 </div>

-Since the implementation of shift left testing, we have improved our app quality without compromising our project delivery pace.
+Since the implementation of shift-left testing, we have improved our app quality without compromising our project delivery pace.
 Compared to 2019, we observed the following improvements within the Grab superapp in 2022:

 *   Production issues with “Major and Critical” severity bugs found in production were **reduced by 60%**
 *   Bugs found in development phase with “Major and Critical” severity were **reduced by 40%**